-1. "What's Relevant For Me?"
-(SAEs provide these MAJOR benefits):

-contacts with potential future employers. hands-on work experience that can give you an edge in gaining top jobs. a better understanding of where you want to go with your career and how to accomplish your goals. self-confidence that comes from developing valuable skills.
-2. "What's Possible?"
-(Three types of SAE areas where you can receive FFA recognition): Placement Examples Work for a: ● fish hatchery Ownership/Entrepreneurship Examples Start a: • recreational business • livestock production enterprise • agricultural processing business Research/Experimentation and Analysis Conduct a: comparison of the shelf life of fresh food products comparison of rooting hormone treatments demonstration of the effect of soil acidity on plant growth SAE ideas you would be interested in: 3.
+- 1. "What's Relevant For Me?"
+(SAEs provide these MAJOR benefits): - contacts with potential future employers. - hands-on work experience that can give you an edge in gaining top jobs. - a better understanding of where you want to go with your career and how to accomplish your goals. - self-confidence that comes from developing valuable skills. - 2

+"What's P Possible?"
+(Three types of SAE areas where you can receive FFA recognition):

+t Examples a: ● fish hatchery

+WOIN IOI • greenhouse

+• farm supply store

+Ownershi ip/Entrepreneurship Examples

+Start a: • recreational business

+livestock production enterprise

+agricultural processing business

+Research/ Experimentation and Analysis

+Conduct a a: • comparison of the shelf life of fresh food products

+• comparison of rooting hormone treatments

+demonstration of the effect of soil acidity on plant growth

+SAE ideas s you would be interested in:

 "Explore Your Interests" (Complete your personal mission statement.)

+•

+"Explore \" In 20 year

+In 20 year rs:

+In 20 year to be living in what geographic location:

+In 20 year to be living in what geographic location:(City, State)

+In 20 year I want I want to be living in what geographic location:(City, State) to have an annual income of:

-In 20 years: ● I want to be living in what geographic location:
+In 20 year ■ I want ■ I want \$15,00 to be living in what geographic location:(City, State) to have an annual income of: 00 to 25,000

+■ I want ■ I want ■ I want \$15,00 \$26,00 \$36,00 to be living in what geographic location:(City, State) to have an annual income of:

-I want a family consisting of: • I want people to see me as: (Explain your image, personality, priorities.)
-Right now: • If I could do anything I wanted and get paid for it, I would: • The five things I enjoy doing most are: If someone told me I could only work for one year, I would: - It someone told me I could only work for one year, I would: • Given the choice, this is why I would like to work for myself: • Given the choice, this is why I'd rather work for someone else:
+I want a family consisting of: I want people to see me as: (Explain your image, personality, priorities.) ght now: If I could do anything I wanted and get paid for it, I would: The five things I enjoy doing most are: If someone told me I could only work for one year, I would: Given the choice, this is why I would like to work for myself: Given the choice, this is why I'd rather work for someone else: